toextendmylimits/system_design/rate-limiter.md

 1. Availability: Essentially, the rate limiter protects our system.
 Therefore, it should be highly available.
 1. Low latency: Because all API requests pass through the rate limiter, it should work with a minimum latency without affecting the user experience.
 1. Scalability: Our design should be highly scalable.
 It should be able to rate limit an increasing number of clients’ requests over time.
+### Where to place the rate limiter
+1. On client side
+2. On server side
+3. As middleware